19jmrs/email-validator-go/README.md

 ## Things to try out

 - [ ] Resize Image given image name (specific path)
-- [ ] Move file between paths given paths + filename
+- [x] Move file between paths given paths + filename
-- [ ] Move file between paths given filename
+- [x] Move file between paths given filename
 - [x] ~Email Format Validator~
 - [x] ~Password Generator~

+Some of the things in these points are applied in the test.go file and not has a command.

+The image resize will be tested in a file called image.go

 This can be considered a playground of mini projects to learn CLI Tools.
 (Chosed a bad starting command 👌)